 Criminal cases differ from civil dog bite lawsuits in two important ways.
 First, a criminal charge is brought by the state or local prosecutor’s office, while a civil lawsuit is filed by the injured person directly.
 Second, in a criminal case, penalties may include imprisonment, fines, or other requirements, while in a civil case, liability is addressed solely through money damages.
 The owner of a dangerous dog who violates the state’s dangerous dog rules, and whose dog injures someone as a result, may face both criminal and civil claims liability.

-A Team of Personal Injury Lawyers on Your Side
+Contact the Personal Injury Lawyers at Ellis Law Today for Skilled Counsel on Your Side

 If you have been injured from a dog bite, the dedicated Freehold personal injury lawyers at Ellis Law will work hard to protect your legal rights.
 Contact us online today or call us at 888-355-4752. for a free consultation.
 With offices located in Freehold, New Jersey, we serve clients from New Jersey and New York.
 Our team will help you seek justice for your pain, suffering, and damages.
 We speak Spanish, Yiddish, Hebrew, Portuguese and Russian.

 Any dog is capable of attacking a human being, whether that individual is a complete stranger or a familiar face.
 All dog breeds are capable of attacking a human.
 Dog owners must take reasonable measures to secure their pets.
 The owner of the dog is legally responsible for any damage their pet may have caused.
 Our NJ personal injury lawyers can help if you have been the victim of an animal attack.
 If you or a loved one has been a victim of a dog attack in the New York or New Jersey area, call us for your free consultation today.